t-muthuri/project-crisis-relief/README.md

 Does the project work functionally achieving the expected objectives.

-Commits are made regularly with clear messages associated with them.
+-Commits are made regularly with clear messages associated with them.
 Atleast 20 commits.

 -Your app should use at least 5 components in a way that keeps your code well organized.